American Academy of Allergy, Asthma, and Immunology

-Founded in 1943, the American Academy of Allergy, Asthma & Immunology (AAAAI) is a professional medical membership organization of nearly 6,800 allergist/immunologists and related professionals around the world with advanced training and experience in allergy, asthma and other immunologic diseases.
+Founded in 1943, the American Academy of Allergy, Asthma & Immunology (AAAAI) is a professional medical membership organization of more than 7,000 allergists/immunologists and related professionals around the world with advanced training and experience in allergy, asthma and other immunologic diseases.
 The Academy is dedicated to the advancement of the knowledge and practice of allergy, asthma and immunology for optimal patient care.

 Most members of the AAAAI are board-certified allergist/immunologists.
 A select group of the membership are elected as Fellows and carry the title FAAAAI.

 The organization, headquartered in Milwaukee, Wisconsin, hosts a website for patients and healthcare professionals that includes a physician referral directory for patients.

 Mission

 The AAAAI is dedicated to the advancement of the knowledge and practice of allergy, asthma, and immunology for optimal patient care.

 History

-The American Academy of Allergy, Asthma, and Immunology (AAAAI) dates back to the 1920s through the founding of two professional organizations: The Society for the Study of Asthma and Allied Conditions and the American Association for the Study of Allergy.
+The American Academy of Allergy, Asthma, and Immunology (AAAAI) dates back to the 1920s through the founding of two professional organizations: The Society for the Study of Asthma and Allied Conditions, and the American Association for the Study of Allergy.
 In 1943, the two organizations united to create the American Academy of Allergy (AAA).
 From 1982 to about 1991 it was called the American Academy of Allergy and Immunology (AAAI).
 Since then it has been called the American Academy of Allergy, Asthma, and Immunology (AAAAI).